The Men from the Boys

 The Men From The Boys is a 2002 play by Mart Crowley, a sequel to his notable 1968 play The Boys in the Band.
 Set in a New York City apartment, the plot features friends gathering after a friend's memorial service.

 Plot

 Characters introduced 35 years previously during The Boys in the Band are reunited.
 The group is brought back together at the funeral of Larry, who died of pancreatic cancer.
 They revisit the same apartment in Manhattan as the first play, and again begin talking and arguing.
 The dialog and story is relayed in "real time".
 New characters include Scott, a younger man dating Michael, who is poorly received by the group.
 Michael angrily defends Scott, and yells at the new character Jason, a "strident young activist" who had been romantically involved with Larry.
 Emory and Harold get involved in the arguments, while non-combative characters include Donald, Bernard, and Rick, a male nurse who had been harboring feelings for Larry.
-Among other details, three of the characters have joined Alcoholics Anonymous.
+In the play, three of the characters have joined Alcoholics Anonymous.